YoniWitz/JS-Tetris/README.md

 ##  Installation Instructions

 1. Download Repository
-2. In VSCode, right click 'index.html' and select 'Open with Live Server'
+2. In VSCode, right click 'index.html' and select 'Open with Live Server'.
+Use Chrome
 3. Enjoy!

 ## Author